Ever try to not spend a single dollar all weekend?

 - Review a home maintenance checklist.
 Bonus points for inserting these tasks into your calendar.

 - Cancel unused subscriptions.
-Use a free app like Trim to cancel or negotiate your subscriptions.
+Use a free app like Trim or TrueBill to cancel or negotiate your subscriptions.

 - Contact friends and family you haven’t spoke to in a while.
 Write an email, make a phone call, or send pictures to someone you haven’t seen.